241209-NET/Praween_Pongpat/P1_ContactManager/README.md

 - Should be able to delete contact for user's account

 ## Stretch Goals
+- Should be able to login to access user's account information
 - Should be able to search all contacts for user's account
 - Should be able to search a contact for user's account
 - Should be able to update user's account information